 |Seven Foot Knoll, MD|

-In 1884 the dangerous conditions surrounding the Seven Foot Knoll shoals (including strong wakes, currents, ice floes and winds) caused damage to one of the lighthouse’s iron pilings.
-The Lighthouse Board reported that “to guard against further damage…wooden piles were driven in bunches around the light-house as a temporary expedient; 150 piles in groups of 10 each, secured by strong iron cables…” After this stopgap measure, the broken iron pile was itself replaced, but it was only ten years before relentless natural forces caused trouble again.
-In 1894 a diver at the site found that ice pressure had again damaged the submerged foundation, and that “the clusters of oak piles placed around the lighthouse…had disappeared.”
-After this report, 790 cubic yards of riprap were deposited at the base of the lighthouse, “to strengthen it and receive the brunt of any future attacks by the ice.”
+On January 19, 1884, ice floes broke one of the lighthouse’s iron piles, and five days later the lighthouse tender Holly removed the keepers from the lighthouse, as it was deemed unsafe due to the running ice from the upper Chesapeake.
+The Lighthouse Board reported that “to guard against further damage…wooden piles were driven in bunches around the light-house as a temporary expedient; 150 piles in groups of 10 each, secured by strong iron cables…” The groups of piles were deployed in a circle around the structure with each group being about fifty feet from the lighthouse’s center pile.
+After this stopgap measure, the broken iron pile was itself replaced, but it wasn’t long before relentless natural forces caused trouble again.
+By 1894, all “the clusters of oak piles placed around the lighthouse…had disappeared,” and in that year, a diver at the site found that ice pressure had again damaged the submerged foundation.
+After this finding, 790 cubic yards of riprap were deposited at the base of the lighthouse, “to strengthen it and receive the brunt of any future attacks by the ice.”

-Seven Foot Knoll was not always a lonely post for a single light keeper; over its 133 years of manned operation many families made their homes there.
-In 1936 Eva Marie Bowling, the daughter of keeper James T. Bowling who served from 1872 to 1879, recalled her early life at Seven Foot Knoll Station for a local newspaper.
+Seven Foot Knoll was not always a lonely outpost for lightkeepers, as over its 133 years of manned operation a few families made their home there.
+In 1936, Eva Marie Bowling, the daughter of keeper James T. Bowling who served as head keeper from 1874 to 1879, recalled her early life at Seven Foot Knoll Station for a local newspaper.
 Eva Marie was born at the lighthouse on June 23, 1875 and was nicknamed Knollie after her birthplace.
 “There are five large rooms,” she related, “and we had a piano and big bookcase with no end of books which occupied our time during the long winter evenings.
 Mother had been a school teacher and she taught us, because we had no way to get to and from the shore for school.”
 Ms. Bowling went on to note some of the many chores and duties at the station that contributed to her family’s survival: “We had nets and lines and an abundance of seafood, which we traded with the farmers for vegetables.”
 A hog pen and chicken yard were located on the platform below the living area to further supplement the family’s diet.
 Strong storms occasionally swept away this makeshift barnyard, but the livestock was always rescued beforehand and temporarily housed with the family.
-One day a storm delayed Keeper Bowling’s return to the lighthouse, forcing his wife to take over the lightkeeper duties and arduously ring the fog bell by hand the whole night through.
+One day a storm delayed Keeper Bowling’s return to the lighthouse, forcing his wife to tend the light and ring the fog bell all night.

-Different memories of a keeper’s life at Seven Foot Knoll Lighthouse were shared by the family of Thomas Steinhise, the final civilian keeper.
-Steinhise’s family did not live at the station with him, but rather saw him eight days out of the month during his shore leave.
-Steinhise shared his duties with another keeper, and each man spent eight days entirely alone at the light while his partner was ashore.
-According to Steinhise, a good keeper required a multitude of skills including painting, carpentry, navigation and cooking.
-In 1933 Steinhise accomplished the rarest but most important of the keeper’s tasks, a rescue at sea.
-Shortly after midnight on a violently stormy night, Steinhise heard a distress whistle.
-Taking the station’s small motorboat to investigate, the keeper braved fifteen-foot waves and 90 mile per hour winds.
-Coming upon the five stranded crewmembers of the sinking tugboat Point Breeze, Steinhise was able to rescue them and transport them to safety.
-Steinhise’s granddaughter Bernadette reported that the engine in her father’s launch was “faulty,” which really made him a deserving recipient of the Congressional Medal for Heroism that he later received.
+Different memories of a keeper’s life at Seven Foot Knoll Lighthouse were shared by the family of Thomas Steinhise, the light’s final civilian keeper.
+Keeper Steinhise’s family did not live at the station with him, but rather saw him eight days out of the month during his shore leave.
+According to Steinhise, a good keeper required a multitude of skills including painting, carpentry, navigation, and cooking.
+In August 1933, Steinhise accomplished the rarest but most important of the keeper’s tasks, a rescue at sea.
+Shortly after midnight on a violently stormy night, Steinhise heard a distress whistle and lowered the station’s small motorboat to investigate, braving fifteen-foot waves and ninety mile per hour winds.
+Coming upon the stranded crewmembers of the sinking tugboat Point Breeze, Steinhise was able to pull six of the tug’s fourteen-man crew aboard, one of whom was dead, and transport them to the lighthouse.
+The rest of the crew was rescued by another tug and taken ashore.
+Steinhise’s granddaughter Bernadette reported that the engine in her father’s launch was “faulty,” which really made him a deserving recipient of the silver lifesaving medal that he was awarded.

 The days of a keeper at Seven Foot Knoll Lighthouse ended in 1948, when the light was automated.
-This was welcome news for captain of the port George E. McCabe.
+This was welcome news for George E. McCabe, captain of the port.
 In an interview with The Baltimore Sun, he pointed out that “keepers are hard to get.
 Young people no longer want to live in lighthouses.
 And the oldtimers, who have been at it for years, are disappearing one by one.”
-McCabe related how even Coast Guardsmen eschewed lighthouse duty, pretending to be sick or plagued by boat trouble.
+McCabe related how even coastguardsmen eschewed lighthouse duty, pretending to be sick or plagued by boat trouble.

-The neglected Seven Foot Knoll Lighthouse was replaced by a simple steel skeleton tower in the late 1980’s and declared surplus property.
-It may have faced demolition had not the City of Baltimore obtained its title.
-The city contracted with Empire Construction to move the lighthouse to its Pier 5 as part of a redevelopment plan for the harbor.
-In October of 1988, amid churning river waters and gusty winds, the move was undertaken.
-It took some time to sever the lighthouse from its iron pilings, as the torches held by cold-weather divers were continually extinguished by the wind and spray.
-Finally, the 200-ton lighthouse was lifted from its foundation by “The Samson,” a massive derrick, and barged up the Patapsco River to its new home in Baltimore’s Inner Harbor.
+Seven Foot Knoll Lighthouse may have faced demolition had not the City of Baltimore obtained stepped in and hired Empire Construction to move to it to Pier 5 as part of a redevelopment plan for the harbor.
+Amid churning river waters and gusty winds, the move was undertaken in October 1988, but it took some time to sever the lighthouse from its iron pilings, as the cutting torches held by cold-weather divers were frequently extinguished by the wind and spray.
+Finally, the 200-ton lighthouse was lifted from its foundation by “The Samson,” a massive crane, and barged up the Patapsco River to its new home in Baltimore’s Inner Harbor.

 Located on Pier 5 of Baltimore's Inner Harbor, next to the Baltimore Aquarium.
 The lighthouse is owned by the City of Baltimore and is managed by the Baltimore Maritime Museum.
 Grounds/dwelling open.